 Throughout the event, you can continue to promote and build your audience.

-The simplest way to do this is to continue sharing updates on your email list, social media platforms, blog, and through partners.
+The simplest way to do this is to continue sharing updates on your email list, social media platforms, blog, and partners.

 You can reach a lot of people last minute.
 And when the message reads, “come watch now, we’re streaming live,” a sense of urgency is created.